NNDB

 Newman made his motion picture debut in The Silver Chalice, opposite Virginia Mayo.
 The film flopped, but two years later, Newman made the most of his second chance, playing Rocky Graziano in Somebody Up There Likes Me to rave reviews.
 He starred in The Sting and Butch Cassidy and the Sundance Kid, both with Robert Redford, and was the rebel prisoner in Cool Hand Luke, the pool shark in The Hustler with Jackie Gleason and its sequel 25 years later, The Color of Money with Tom Cruise.
 He played "the man with the barbed-wire soul" in Hud with Melvyn Douglas and Patricia Neal, battled Elizabeth Taylor in Cat on a Hot Tin Roof, and mentored Tom Hanks in the ways of crime in Road to Perdition.
 He played an evil corporate schemer in The Hudsucker Proxy, a drunken lawyer in The Verdict, and a tough private investigator in Harper.

-He has pursued auto racing as an off-screen hobby since the mid-1960s, and has driven in Le Mans and at Daytona.
-He rarely drives now, but remains involved with Newman/Haas Racing, the racing team he founded in 1983 with Carl Haas.
+He pursued auto racing as an off-screen hobby beginning in the mid-1960s, and drove in Le Mans and at Daytona, and until his death he remained involved with Newman/Haas Racing, the racing team he founded in 1983 with Carl Haas.
 In 1982, he founded Newman's Own, a food company that donates all its profits to charity.
 Newman's Own has since become famous for its salsa, salad dressings, popcorn, and myriad other products, all with Newman's face on the label.
 The company's sales have generated more than $150,000,000 for worthy causes.

 Newman was also the unknowing model for DC Comics' "Green Lantern" superhero.
-In the comic book legend, test pilot Hal Jordan meets a dying space alien, who gives Jordan a green ring that grants him superpowers.
-Green Lantern's creator, Gil Kane, envisioned Jordan as a dashing, handsome, high society playboy -- much like the characters Newman was playing in the movies -- and as a result, he drew his hero as if he were drawing Paul Newman.
+The comic book legend's creator, Gil Kane, envisioned Jordan as a dashing, handsome, high society playboy -- much like the characters Newman was playing in the movies -- and as a result, he drew his hero as if he were drawing Paul Newman.
 Especially in Green Lantern's earliest adventures, the resemblance is unmistakable.

-He has also directed and produced films, beginning with Rachel, Rachel in 1968, which was Oscar-nominated for Best Picture.
+Newman also directed and produced films, beginning with Rachel, Rachel in 1968, which was Oscar-nominated for Best Picture.
 He directed and starred in Sometimes A Great Notion, based on Ken Kesey's novel and co-starring Henry Fonda.
-He also produced They Might Be Giants with George C. Scott, and directed an adaptation of Tennessee Williams' Glass Menagerie, starring Woodward and John Malkovich.
+He produced They Might Be Giants with George C. Scott, and directed an adaptation of Tennessee Williams' Glass Menagerie, starring his wife Joanne Woodward and John Malkovich.
 In 2007 he announced his retirement from acting.

-[1] Newman self-identifies as Jewish, "because it's more of a challenge", per Earl Blackwell (1991).
-His mother is Roman Catholic, his father Jewish.
+[1] Newman self-identified as Jewish, "because it's more of a challenge", per Earl Blackwell (1991).
+His mother was Roman Catholic, his father Jewish.

 Father: Arthur Simon Newman (German-Jewish, sporting goods store owner, b.
 1894, d.
 1950)